This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not share personal items.
 Use your own towel, soap, clothes, and other personal items.

-- Wash laundry properly.
-Place an infected person's laundry in a plastic bag.
+- Wash laundry correctly.
+Keep an infected person's laundry in a plastic bag until it is washed.
 Wash with detergent and hot water.
 Dry the items on the hot setting.

 Follow up with your healthcare provider as directed: